SmileiPIC/Smilei/doc/Sphinx/optimization_flags.rst

 Optimization and vectorization compilation options
 -----------------------------------------------------

-Modern and mature compilers can automatically deeply optimize the code for specific hardwares.
+Modern and mature compilers can automatically and deeply optimize the code for specific hardware.
-Optimization features can be activated and tuned using specific compiler flags.
+Optimization features can be activated and tuned using compiler flags.
 Among possible optimization capabilities, we can mention loop refactoring (unrolling, reordoring, splitting, etc), inlining, vectorization, pipelining and more.
 Each compiler has its own flags.
-Some of them shares a common syntax.
-Others provide more fine tuning options for specific processors (like Fujitsu for the A64FX).
+While some share a common syntax, others provide more fine tuning options for specific processors (like Fujitsu for the A64FX).

-Some optimization flags are automatically used in the makefile.
+Some optimization flags are automatically set in the makefile;
-Others are specified in the so-called machine files because they are specific to a certain compiler, hardware or processor family.
+others are specified in the *machine files* because they are specific to given compilers, hardwares or processor families.
-This is for instance the case of :doc:`SIMD vectorization <vectorization>` of :program:`Smilei` that relies on OpenMP pragma ``#pragma omp simd`` and automatic vectorization.
+:doc:`SIMD vectorization <vectorization>` in Smilei, for instance, can be automatic, or can rely on OpenMP's directive ``#pragma omp simd``.

 Options are passed to the compiler through the environment variable ``CXXFLAGS``.
-Most machine files includes appropriate flags to ensure the best performance on a given processor type using a given compiler (most often Intel but also GNU, LLVM, ARMCLANG and Fujitsu).
+Most machine files include appropriate flags to ensure the best performance on a given processor type using a given compiler (most often Intel but also GNU, LLVM, ARMCLANG and Fujitsu).

 For instance, :program:`Smilei` has been tested on Intel processors (Skylake 8168) with an Intel environment.
-The following flags, located in the Skylake machine file, provide a good performance:
+The following flags, located in the ``skylake`` machine file, provide a good performance:

 .. code-block:: bash